Who’s doing the work for you?

 Where DNS settings come from

 Unless you override them, DNS settings are assigned by your ISP.
-When your router connects to the internet and asks your ISP for an IP address, the ISP’s response includes the IP addresses of one or more DNS servers.
-When your computer then starts up and asks your router for an IP address on your local network, the router responds in one of three ways:
+When your router connects to the internet and asks your ISP for an IP address, the response includes the IP addresses of one or more DNS servers.
+When your computer asks your router for an IP address on your local network, the router responds in one of three ways:

-- It simply passes on the DNS information it was given by your ISP.
+- It passes on the DNS information it was given by your ISP.

 - It returns a combination of both, as you’ve seen in my example above.

-When a router acts as your DNS server, it can result in a speed improvement.
+When a router acts as your DNS server, it can increase speed.
 Each time a DNS request is made, the router remembers the answer.
 Then, when a request for the same information is made again — a common occurrence — it can simply return the response it already knows without needing to reach out to a DNS server on the internet.

-If you find that your computer’s DNS is set to be your router’s IP address (most commonly a single DNS server is listed, and it’s the same as the “Default Gateway” listed in the ipconfig output), then to see what DNS server you’re really using for requests that the router can’t fulfill, you’ll need to check the router’s configuration.
+If your computer’s DNS is set to your router’s IP address, most commonly a single DNS server is listed, and it’s the same as the “Default Gateway” listed in the ipconfig output.
+To see what DNS server you’re really using for requests the router can’t fulfill, check the router’s configuration.
 Exactly how you do that depends on your router, so check the documentation that came with it.